Qile0317/KmerGMA-suppplemental-material/README.md

 # Repository organization
 ## Analysis_scripts
-Currently, all it contains is a jupyter notebook of the derivation of a more computationally efficient formula for updating the kmer distance as the window iterates in KmerGMA.
-Unfortunately, even though the derved formula is indeed more efficient theoretically, it barely gave any performance inprovement in the practical implementation.
+- `Kmer_dist_update_formula.ipynb`: a jupyter notebook of the derivation of a more computationally efficient formula for updating the kmer distance as the window iterates in KmerGMA.
+The improved formula's running speed was also benchmarked and seems to be about2.8 times and saves more memory.
+This is a new discovery since the report was sent in.

 ## Sequences
 - `88_Alpaca_reference_V_genes.fasta`: the 88 alpaca references sequences used in the report.